Fab Five: The Texas Cheerleader Scandal

 Fab Five: The Texas Cheerleader Scandal is a 2008 American teen drama telefilm produced by Lifetime.
 It stars Jenna Dewan, Ashley Benson, and Tatum O'Neal, and was directed by Tom McLoughlin.
 The film premiered on August 2, 2008.
 It is based on real-life events that occurred at McKinney North High School in McKinney, Texas, in 2006, five teenage cheerleaders became notorious for truancies, violations of the school dress code, and general disrespect to the school community.

 Background

 In 2005, Michaela Ward was hired to teach geography and coach the cheerleading squad at McKinney North High School.
 She discovered that five cheerleaders, nicknamed the "Fab Five", had been disruptive in school and off-campus.
-They are the five high school mean girls who rule this school with iron fists.
-They broke rules, were truant, and causing disturbances during classes.
+Branded as "mean girls", they broke rules, were truant, and caused disturbances in classes they attended.
 They also caused trouble during off-campus activities, posting photographs of themselves partying, drinking alcohol, and visiting an adult store on Myspace.
-Ward was unable to deal with the Fab Five and the school administrators who did not punish them; she resigned in October 2006, despite her close relationships with her students.
-Ward contacted media to tell them about the Fab Five's unruly behavior and the school's handling of them.
-Ward told Lifetime Television about the story; the company produced a film based on Ward's story.
+Unable to deal with the Fab Five and the school administrators who did not punish them, Ward resigned in October 2006, despite her close relationships with her students.
+Ward reported to the media the Fab Five's unruly behavior and the school's handling of them.
+Learning about the story from Ward, Lifetime Television produced the film based on Ward's story.